astrojhgu/rt1d/README.rst

 networks, debugging, etc.

-This example (all default parameter values) simulates the expansion of an I-front around a monochromatic source of 13.6 eV photons in an isothermal, hydrogen only medium (test #1 from the Radiative Transfer Comparison Project; `Iliev et al. 2006 <http://adsabs.harvard.edu/abs/2006MNRAS.371.1057I>`_).
+This example (all default parameter values) simulates the expansion of an ionization front around a monochromatic source of 13.6 eV photons in an isothermal, hydrogen only medium (test #1 from the Radiative Transfer Comparison Project; `Iliev et al. 2006 <http://adsabs.harvard.edu/abs/2006MNRAS.371.1057I>`_).